VNAZZARENO/MMA707/README.md

    Tinker with the notebook to customize the simulation.

-4. **View Results:**
+5. **View Results:**

-   The simulation will create CSV files with portfolio data and generate heatmaps showing final portfolio values for different parameter combinations.
+   The simulation will create CSV files with portfolio data and generate heatmaps showing final portfolio values for different parameter combinations, as well as 3D plots.

 ### Interpreting the Results